dankeoma/school/readme.md

 4. Courses
 3. Staffs

+First at the top of the API is the managing board of the school which comprises:
+* The Vice Chancellor
+* The Lector
+* The Registory
+* The Bosary
+* Etc

+The highest in the heirachy is the VC or te lector who now recruits other members.

+The group of people mentioned above are responsible for recruiting staff into the working force of the University.
+The staff now has the responsiblities of registering students while students register courses.
+The API uses MySQL for its database management.
+It comprises of many tables:
+* The Board table - Comprising of board of directors.
+* The staff table - Comprising of the staff
+* The student table - Comprising the students record
+* The program tables - Comprising of programmes run by the school
+* The faculty table - Comprising of faculties
+* The department tables - Comprising of departments
+* The course table - Comprising of the courses
+* etc

+# Documentation for the use of the school API

+First the API require a API Key to function

 # Documentation for the set up of the school API with database
 ## Here are the list of the required files as provided